cxmplex/ProjectSquidFireMage/README.md

 - Full of hilariously bad code, especially anywhere you see "I'm a genius" in one of the comments.

+- This is all put into one file (zzz.lua), I have not broken apart the addon because it would take too much time.

 Things you'll find hilarious

 - Calls himself a genius for creating a caching layer on top of already cached functions